-The produced Hosston Formation gas collected from the Sampson Est. 33 #1 well is the only sample that exhibits the expected straight line kinetic relationship on the natural gas plot shown in Figure 11.
-Bear in mind that the observed trend is incomplete because the sample had insufficient propane for isotopic analysis.
-This sample is also the most thermally mature gas in the data set ($VR_e \sim 2.5\%$).
+The produced Hosston Formation gas collected from the Sampson Est. 33 #1 well also exhibits the expected straight line kinetic relationship on the natural gas plot shown in Figure 11.
+Bear in mind that, like the two Haynesville samples, the observed trend is incomplete because the Sampson Est. 33 #1 sample had insufficient propane for isotopic analysis.
+This sample is the most thermally mature produced gas in the data set (VR ${\rm e}$ $^{\sim}$ 2.5%; Figure 9).
 This gas is most likely sourced from the Smackover Formation (see Discussion below).
 Note that the y-intercept of the straight line trend of the Sampson Est. 33 #1 gas lays well above (is more positive) the carbon isotope composition of Haynesville and Smackover Formation kerogen.
-This is because the Hosston gas was mostly generated through oil cracking rather than kerogen cracking as explained in the Discussion section below.
+This is because the Hosston gas was mostly generated through oil cracking rather than kerogen cracking.
+The interpreted generation temperature for the Hosston Formation gas from the Sampson Est. 33 #1 well is approximately 200 - 210°C (using the Rooney and others, 1995 model).
+This estimation is compatible with a Smackover source for the gas (Nunn, 2012).

-The produced Cotton Valley Formation gas collected from the Mary Belle Smith 28 #2 is the relatively least mature gas in the data set (VR_e ~ 1.5 to 1.7%).
-This gas is could be sourced from the Smackover Formation, the Haynesville Shale/Bossier Shale, or source rocks interbedded with Cotton Valley reservoir rocks (discussion above and see Schenk and Viger, 1996; Peters and others, 2005; Dyman and Condon 2006; Nunn, 2012; Pittman and Rowan, 2012).
-The natural gas plot for this sample deviates somewhat from the expected linear trend - a dogleg at C2 imparts a slightly convex pattern to the plot (Figure 11).
-This pattern may be related to mixing with residual microbial gas (Golding and others, 2013), to mixing mature gases derived from Types II and III organic matter, and to cracking of residual oil (Zou and others, 2007).
+The produced Cotton Valley Formation gas collected from the Mary Belle Smith 28 #2 is post mature (VR ${\rm e}$ ~ 1.5 to 1.7%; Figures 9 - 11).
+This gas could plausibly be sourced from the Smackover Formation, the Haynesville Shale/Bossier Shale, or source rocks interbedded with Cotton Valley reservoir rocks (see Schenk and Viger, 1996; Peters and others, 2005; Dyman and Condon 2006; Nunn, 2012; Pittman and Rowan, 2012).
+However, VR ${\rm e}$ of the Mary Belle Smith 28 #2 hydrocarbons approximates that of the two Haynesville samples from the Evans 26H-1 and Ford 31H-1 wells (Figures 9 - 11).
+The Haynesville Shale is the likely source of Cotton Valley gas in the Mary Belle Smith 28 #2 well.
+The natural gas plot for the Cotton Valley sample deviates somewhat from the expected linear trend - a dogleg at C ${\rm 2}$ imparts a slightly convex pattern to the plot (Figure 11).
+This pattern is most likely due to mixing with residual microbial gas (Figure 11; Golding and others, 2013), although mixing of mature gases derived from Types II and III organic matter or cracking of residual oil are possible as well (Zou and others, 2007).

-The produced gases from the Wanamaker #1 and the J. B. Barr 28 #2 plot almost identically on the natural gas plot in Figure 11.
-Although produced from different reservoirs (Rodessa and Paluxy), these two gases appear to share the same source and maturity.
-These gases have a maturity of $VR_e \sim 2.1\%$, a value consistent with a Haynesville Shale or, more likely, the Smackover Formation source in this area (Nunn, 2012).
-The gases from both the Wanamaker #1 and the J. B. Barr 28 #2 wells exhibit a distinct convex pattern suggesting either mixing with residual microbial methane or a mixture of mature gases derived from Types II and III kerogen and oil cracking in the original source rock (Zou and others, 2007; Golding and others, 2013).
+The produced gases from the Wanamaker #1 (Rodessa reservoir), J. B. Barr 28 #2 (Paluxy reservoir), Ford 1 (Rodessa reservoir), and Jones 1-D (Hosston reservoir) wells have essentially identical trends on the natural gas plot in Figure 11.
+Although produced from different reservoirs (Hosston, Rodessa and Paluxy Formations), these four gases appear to share the same source and maturity.
+These gases have a maturity of $VR_e \sim 2.1\%$, a value consistent with Haynesville Shale in the North Louisiana Salt Basin or, possibly, the Smackover Formation source in this area (Nunn, 2012).
+The gases from these four wells exhibit a distinct convex pattern on the Chung plot in Figure 11 suggesting mixing with residual microbial methane and mixing of mature gases derived from Types II and III kerogen and oil cracking in the original source rock (Zou and others, 2007; Golding and others, 2013).